LorenzoH2/Tetris-in-4kilobytes-of-js/README.md

 # Tetris-in-4kilobytes-of-js
 Tetris copy in 4 kilobytes of js.
 This was for a school project so I actually didn't make the code but rather the css and the html.
+(The video in the page wont work and everything is in spanish)